mcanouil/eggla/README.md

 <img src="man/figures/README-unnamed-chunk-9-1.png" width="100%" />

-Model call can also be exported.
+Model call can also be exported for copy/paste and manual editing.

 ``` r
 time_model(